The view of Mt. Arashimadake from the area near Shimonoyui station on the way back to the starting point

 The most difficult area, Mochiga kabe wall

-A group of people came all the way from Tokyo to this mountain, one of the mountain of “Japan’s one hundred top mountains”.
+A group of people came all the way from Tokyo to this mountain, one of the mountains of “Japan’s one hundred top mountains”.

 Train schedule of JR Kuzuyu line (it is also referred to JR Etsumi-hoku line) at Kadohara train station